Nedimko123/NutriPick/privacy-policy.md

 # Privacy Policy for NutriPick

 At NutriPick, we are committed to protecting the privacy and security of our users' personal information.
-This privacy policy explains how we collect, use, and disclose information about you when you use our mobile application ("App").
+This privacy policy explains how we collect, use, and disclose information about you when you use our mobile application ("NutriPick").

 # Information We Collect